Make money selling your old stuff at a car boot sale near you using these tips and tricks to boost your takings.

 Sort out the stock

-If you have the time dusting, cleaning or even ironing will have a positive impact on the saleability of your goods when it comes to the day.
+If you have the time dusting, cleaning or even ironing will have a positive impact on how attractive your goods are to buyers when it comes to the day.
 Crinkled or dirty items are unlikely to get a look from passers-by so it is worth putting in a bit of extra effort.

 Choose the best pitch